Patricia Ford (politician): Early life

-She was born at Donaghadee, County Down, and educated at Bangor Collegiate School, Glendower Preparatory School, London, and abroad.
-Her father was Ulster Unionist MP Sir Walter D. Smiles and her mother, Margaret Heigway.
+She was born at Donaghadee, County Down, and was educated at Bangor Collegiate School; Glendower Preparatory School, London; and abroad.
+Her father was Sir Walter D. Smiles, an Ulster Unionist MP, and her mother was Margaret Heigway.

 Career

 Ford returned from living in Cheshire upon her father's death in the disaster in January 1953 and was returned unopposed to Parliament from his North Down constituency.
-In her maiden speech to the House she was required to apologise for an article she had written in the Sunday Express in which she mentioned that Bessie Braddock and Edith Summerskill had been snoring whilst asleep in the lady members' room.
+In her maiden speech to the House she was required to apologise for an article she had written in the Sunday Express, in which she mentioned that Bessie Braddock and Edith Summerskill had been snoring whilst asleep in the lady members' room.
 The matter was referred to the Committee for Privileges.

 Ford was an advocate for equal pay and supported the Equal Pay Campaign Committee in their cross-party efforts.
-On 9 March 1954 she joined Conservative Party's Irene Ward and Labour Party's Edith Summerskill and Barbara Castle to submit the 'Equal Pay in the public services' petition, with over 80,000 signatures, to Parliament.
+On 9 March 1954 she joined the Conservative Party's Irene Ward and the Labour Party's Edith Summerskill and Barbara Castle to submit the 'Equal Pay in the public services' petition, with over 80,000 signatures, to Parliament.
 The four policiticians arrived together in a horse drawn carriage decorated in suffragette colours.

 She retired at the 1955 general election.
-In 1972 she founded and was co-chairman of the Women Caring Trust, now Hope for Youth Northern Ireland.
+In 1972, she founded and was co-chairman of the Women Caring Trust (subsequently renamed Hope for Youth Northern Ireland).
 She was expelled from the Ladies Orange Benevolent Association (L.O.B.A.) for attending a wedding at the Brompton Oratory.

 Personal life

-In 1941, she married cricketer Neville Montagu Ford, son of the Very Rev. Lionel George Bridges Justice Ford and grandson of 4th Lord Lyttelton.
+In 1941, she married cricketer Neville Montagu Ford, son of the Very Rev. Lionel George Bridges Justice Ford and grandson of the 4th Lord Lyttelton.
 They had two daughters: Sarah, who married Sir Michael Grylls and whose son is explorer Bear Grylls, and Mary Rose, who is married and has two daughters.

-Patricia Ford was divorced from her first husband and married Sir Nigel Fisher, MP, in 1956, becoming stepmother to Mark Fisher, later a Labour Party MP.
+Patricia Ford was divorced from her first husband, and in 1956 married Nigel Fisher MP, thereby becoming stepmother to Mark Fisher, who was later elected a Labour MP.
 She acquired the title of Lady Fisher when her husband was knighted in 1974.